-Take a look at our list of protein-rich foods below!
+Take a look at our list of protein rich foods below!

 If you’re vegetarian and can’t have meat or eggs, we’ve got you covered.
 Lots of people stress over what vegetarian options give your daily dose of protein.
 Soybean is the answer.
 Its taste and meat-like texture make many people even prefer it over meat.
-A great protein-rich food, up to 50% of its dry weight is made up of protein.
-That’s a lot for a plant-based food source.
+Soybeans are the most common form of soy products that can be found at your local grocery store.
+It can help prevent and reduce the symptoms of osteoporosis, diabetes, and cardiovascular disease.
+Soybean is a protein-rich food that has been shown to have beneficial effects on people's health.

 5. MilkMilk is essential to any wholesome diet.
 It gives your body proteins, vitamins, and calcium.
 Experts say that it can reduce the risk of heart diseases or diabetes or high blood pressure.
 Milk helps in bone health and can prevent osteoporosis by giving bones calcium.
 If you’re health-conscious or on a vegan diet, cow’s milk can be substituted for almond, soy, or cashew milk.
 Some of these even have added nutrients.
 For example, cow’s milk has about 8 grams of protein but soy milk also has about 7 grams.

 8. Mozzarella CheeseSay cheese!
 We’re telling you that cheese isn’t so bad after all!
 How would it sound if we said you could eat that cheesy mozzarella pizza and feel good about it?
 Mozzarella cheese has an astounding 25 grams of protein!
 Cheese in general has anywhere from 10-30 grams of protein.
-Enjoy your meal in peace because the next time someone says cheese isn’t healthy, you can tell them we said that cheese is a protein-rich food!
+Enjoy your meal in peace because the next time someone says cheese isn’t healthy, you can tell them we said that cheese is a protein rich food!

-The 10 Best Protein-rich Foods Infographics
+The 10 Best Protein rich Foods Infographics